 - Schools and graduations

-No formal education is required to become a photographer, and many learn by practicing as a second shooter under more experienced photographers.
-Many schools offer courses in photography for individuals who want to study the craft.
-Some essential skills photoraghers must acquire include:
+No formal education is required to become a photographer; many learn by practicing as a second shooter under more experienced professionals.
+However, many schools offer courses in photography for individuals who want to study the craft.
+Some essential skills photographers must acquire include:

 - Exposure and lighting

-- Proficiency in Photoshop, Lightroom, or other similar softwares
+- Proficiency in Photoshop, Lightroom, or other similar software

 - Basic color science